qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Diagrams Menu
 -------------

-|diagram| The :guilabel:`Diagrams` tab allows you to add a graphic overlay to a
+|diagram| The :guilabel:`Diagrams` menu allows you to add a graphic overlay to a
 vector layer (see figure_diagrams_1_).

 The current core implementation of diagrams provides support for piecharts, text diagrams